Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Evaluation Experiments

 \subsection{Qualitative results}

-Fig. \ref{fig:results} shows the visualization results of the saliency maps using R3D and R(2+1)D. We select frames 1, 5, 9, 13, and 16 from 16 frames of the video.
-The left side of the figure shows the results of the SkateBoarding class video in R3D.
-The right side of the figure shows the results of the CliffDiving class video in R(2+1)D.
+Figures \ref{fig:results1} and \ref{fig:results2} show the visualization results of the saliency maps using each model.
+We select four frames of the video.
+In Fig. \ref{fig:results1}, the left side shows the results of the CliffDiving class video in R3D, and the right side shows the results of the jumping sofa class video in R(2+1)D. In Fig. \ref{fig:results2}, the left side shows the results of the drinking class video in SlowFast, and the right side shows the results of the doing aerobics class video in TimeSFormer.

-Grad-CAM and OSA cannot represent time-series variations because they do not consider the time series structure of the video.
-In particular, since the maps from Grad-CAM are resized from a resolution of $1\times 4 \times 4$, it is not possible to understand the points of focus of the network in detail from those maps.
-STEP shows some characteristic points along the time series, but we can see that STEP contains noise.
+These figures demonstrate Grad-CAM, OSA, and SmoothGrad fail to capture time-series variations.
+This is expected since these approaches do not consider the temporal structure of the video.
+Additionally, the maps generated by Grad-CAM on R3D and R(2+1)D are resized from a resolution of $1\times 4 \times 4$, which makes it difficult to precisely determine the network's focus points.
+Although STEP correctly captures several distinct regions, such as people and drinks, there appears to be inconsistency in the temporal direction.

-The proposed method accurately captures class-specific features such as the skateboard and the diving person, and the time-series variation of the maps is smooth.
-Furthermore, by integrating the masks, the noisy elements are reduced in the map of the SkateBoarding class video.
-This suggests that the integration of the highly co-occurring masks could fuse meaningful regions, such as the skateboard. region.
-Besides, we can see that approximate computations are able to indicate important regions, although the responses are somewhat different from those of the original computations.
+Unlike these existing approaches, our proposed method accurately captures class-specific features such as the diving person and the jumping person, and the time-series variation of the maps is smooth.